RamyaRadhakrishnakumar/FingerPrintReader/README.md

 ### Correct Web template

 I created a web template https://github.com/RamyaRadhakrishnakumar/FingerPrintReader/ for this particular project as per the course requirement.
 I update my webpage on a weekly basis as I go forward in building my project.
-You can see that I have uploaded pictures and files involving informations of my project in the above entioned webpage.
+You can see that I have uploaded pictures and files involving informations of my project in the above mentioned webpage.

 ### Introduction

 E-money transfer is a convenient way to send, receive or pay bills in store using a simple QR code generator.
 I’m using a finger print sensor in collaboration with the software app.
 The sensor is used as a safety measure to prevent loss of information.
 In order to access your account you need to login using your login credentials including the finger print pattern that is registered along with your bank account in the E-money application.
 Basically the finger print lets you enroll, delete, search or generate a picture of your finger.
-To this I used a raspberry pi.
+To do this I used a raspberry pi along with a usb to ttl convertor and jumper wires.

 ![System diagram](https://github.com/RamyaRadhakrishnakumar/FingerPrintReader/blob/master/system%20diagram.png)

 ### Invoice/Bill:

 I ordered the sensor from Adafruit website.
 I ordered my pi, USB to TTL and jumper wires from Amazon.
 It roughly took a week to reach.

 ![Invoice](https://github.com/RamyaRadhakrishnakumar/FingerPrintReader/blob/master/Invoice.png)